John Cornyn: Environment

-Cornyn voted against a measure recognizing that climate change is manmade.
+Cornyn voted against a measure recognizing that humans are causing climate change.
 He was one of 22 senators to sign a letter to Trump urging him to withdraw the United States from the Paris Agreement.
 In May 2019, Cornyn said it was important that the United States take measures to combat climate change, but condemned the Green New Deal as proposed by Alexandria Ocasio-Cortez.
-In April 2020, he incorrectly stated that climate scientists' models of the effects of climate change do not use the "scientific method".
+In April 2020, he stated that climate scientists' models of the effects of climate change do not use the "scientific method".

 In 2005, Cornyn voted against including oil and gas smokestacks in mercury regulations.
 He voted against factoring global warming into federal project planning, and against banning drilling in the Arctic National Wildlife Refuge.
 He also voted against removing oil and gas exploration subsidies.
 During his tenure in the Senate, Cornyn has scored 0% on the League of Conservation Voters' environmental scorecard, a system of ranking politicians according to their voting record on environmental legislation.

 Health care

-Cornyn opposes the Affordable Care Act.
+Cornyn opposes the Affordable Care Act (Obamacare).
 He voted against it in 2009, and played a leading role in the attempts to repeal the Affordable Care Act in 2017.
 He voted against the Health Care and Education Reconciliation Act of 2010.
 Cornyn said that Senator Ted Cruz's 2013 efforts to defund the Affordable Care Act by threatening to default on the U.S. government's debt obligations were "unachievable", adding, "the shutdown did not help our cause.
 What did help our cause was the president's implementation of the Affordable Care Act, which has overwhelmed everything else.
 I don't hear anyone thinking that another government shutdown is the way to achieve our goals."
 Cornyn joined other Republican leaders to block Cruz's procedural move to reject an increase in the debt ceiling.